-Crowns – Bountiful Dental
+Crowns and Bridges – Bountiful Dental

 A crown, also known as a cap, will be recommended if a filling cannot stabilize the tooth.
 Crowns are needed if a large portion of tooth has broken off, or if there is too much decay for a filling to hold the tooth.
 Crowns strengthen the integrity of a tooth while also improving the overall appearance.